HenryCH-Yeung/us-tree-detection/README.md

-## Urban Tree Detection ##
+## Tree Detection ##

-This repository provides code for training and evaluating a convolutional neural network (CNN) to detect tree in urban environments with aerial imagery.
-The CNN takes multispectral imagery as input and outputs a confidence map indicating the locations of trees.
-The individual tree locations are found by local peak finding.
-In our study site in Southern California, we determined that, using our trained model, 73.6% of the detected trees matched to actual trees, and 73.3% of the trees in the study area were detected.
+This repository provides code for training and evaluating a convolutional neural network (CNN) to detect trees / dead trees with aerial imagery.
+The CNN takes multispectral imagery as input and outputs a confidence map and a scale map that predict the locations and crown sizes of trees.
+The individual tree locations are found by local peak finding, and the tree crown sizes are determined by marker-controlled watershed segmentation of the confidence map.
+The algorithm takes adventage of attention mechanism and weighted focal loss to improve detection accuracy.
+Users can also choose amongst three popular deep learning backbones (VGG, Resnet and Efficientnet).

 ### Installation ###